Siltaar/doc_crawler.py/README.md

 `doc_crawler.py [--wait=3] [--no-random-wait] --download-files url.lst` \
 `doc_crawler.py [--wait=0] --download-file http://…`

+Those examples can be mixed up.

 ## Tests
-`doc_crawler.py` includes around 20 doctests that you can run with the following command in the cloned repository root: \
+Around 20 doctests are included in `doc_crawler.py`.
+You can run with the following command in the cloned repository root to launch them: \
 `python3 -m doctest doc_crawler.py`

-It should be no output.
+It should output nothing.

 ## Requirements
 * requests